beejjorgensen/bgc/src/bgc_part_5200_man_math.md

 [[pagebreak]]
 ## `ceil()`, `ceilf()`, `ceill()` {#man-ceil}

-Ceiling---return the next whole number not smaller than the given number
+Ceiling---return the next whole number not smaller than the given number.

 ### Synopsis {.unnumbered .unlisted}